Director Internal Audit: Level 3 (Harare)

 - A First degree in Accounting, Audit or Business Studies.

-- A professional qualification such as CA, CIS, LIMA, ACCA is a requirement.
+- A professional qualification such as CA, CIS, CIMA, ACCA is a requirement.

 - Certified Information Systems Auditor (CISA) is a requirement.